 The Company adopted FASB ASC 220-10-45, "Reporting Comprehensive Income".
 ASC 220-10-45 establishes standards for reporting and presentation of comprehensive income and its components in a full set of financial statements.
 Comprehensive income consists of net income and unrealized gains (losses) on available for sale marketable securities; foreign currency translation adjustments and changes in market value of future contracts that qualify as a hedge; and negative equity adjustments.

 In May 2017, the FASB issued ASU 2017-09, Compensation-Stock Compensation (Topic 718), Scope of Modification Accounting.
-The amendments in this update provide guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
-The amendments in this update are effective for all entities for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
-This Company adopted ASU 2017-09 on January 1, 2018 and has determined that the new standard does not have a material impact the Company’s consolidated financial statements.
+The amendments in this Update provide guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
+The amendments in this Update are effective for all entities for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.

 There are no other recently issued accounting standards that are expected to have a material effect on our financial condition, results of operations or cash flows.